 The Financial Accounting Standards Board (FASB) has issued proposals to adjust fair value accounting guidance and the principles that are applied to the presentation of mortgage-backed securities valuation in financial statements.
-This letter sets forth the comments of [insert name of organization here] regarding these proposals.
+This letter sets forth the comments of Emma S. Vaughan, an advocate for affordable housing, regarding these proposals.